DrkWithT/pyCC/README.md

-# pyCC
+# pyCC (fork)
-A Basic C Compiler written in Python.
+A basic C compiler written in Python.
+Supports a teeny tiny part of C99.

 Currently only supports returning values.
 ## Usage: